nevil-brownlee/rfc_draw/README.md

 5. Save
    &emsp;Lets you write an rdd file.
 That saves your drawing, but allows you to continue.
-   &emsp;You can edit the filename as you would a text (see below)
+   &emsp;You can edit the filename as you would a text (see below), see below under *edit a text*.

 Layers: